bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 3: 00:02:36

-I am a Bitcoin Core developer.
+I am a BitcoinCore developer.
-So I started contributing about three or three-ish years ago, I think.
+I started contributing about three or three-ish years ago, I think.
 I started off in the wallet mostly out of an interest in privacy stuff, and also just usability, because I used the Bitcoin Core wallet, which was part of what got me so excited about silent payments.
 It was kind of the feature that I felt like was missing.
-But yeah, I spent a lot of time in the wallet and also a lot of time thinking about privacy improvements without SoftForks.
+I spent a lot of time in the wallet and also a lot of time thinking about privacy improvements without SoftForks.

 Speaker 0: 00:03:02